kesong/CTS4Windows/README.md

 The script is written in python, and it's very convenient to be modified.<br>

 # Precondition
+There are some sofeware need to be installed and environment need configured <br>
 **python 2.7**<br>
 **java 1.8**<br>
 **aapt**<br>